TrailerVote/slate/source/index.html.md

 title: TrailerVote Documentation

 language_tabs: # must be one of https://git.io/vQNgJ
-  - shell
-  - ruby
-  - python
-  - javascript
   - objective_c
   - swift

 toc_footers:
   - © TrailerVote

-includes:
-  - errors

 search: true
 ---

 # Introduction

-The TrailerVote is a proprietary software library that enables movie-ticketing apps to increases user engagement and customer understanding by encouraging moviegoers to rate trailers as they are played on the big screen of the cinema, and/or rate trailers when watched on the phone.
-Users are later sent push notification reminders to buy tickets via the app when the movie opens in theatres.
+The TrailerVote is a innovative software service that enables movie-ticketing apps to increases user engagement and customer understanding by encouraging moviegoers to rate trailers as they are played on the big screen of the cinema.
+Users are later sent notifications as a reminder that tickets for the movie they wanted see are now on sale.

 Features include:

 - Theatre-Optimized Audio Recognition: Optimized for complex cinema environments including 7+ speakers, reverb, echo, deep bass
 - Branding & Styling: Custom branding for listening experience with your choice of background colors and logo.
-- Offline audio recognition: Minimizes the need for network connectivity at the cinema by caching content
+- Offline audio recognition: Minimizes the need for network connectivity at the cinema.
 - Custom Recognition: Identify trailer content, loyalty program promotions, or advertisements and serve the corresponding interactions.

 # Requirements

 In order to use TrailerVote technology, you must have the following:

-- A mobile app
+- A movie-related mobile app
 - Xcode 9 or higher
 - iOS 10 or higher

 # iOS
-## Getting Started
+## Installation

 1. Download & unzip the latest iOS SDK from https://trailervote.com/downloads/ios-sdk.
 2. Drag TrailerVoteSDK.framework into your Xcode project tree: